 Thank you for taking the time to read my blog.
-Writing has become a central part of who I am and recently I published my first book!
+Writing has become a central part of who I am and recently I published my first solo publication!
 You may find it by clicking on this link.

-This brief book, which is published in digital format, will soon be available to library patrons as well.
-It is a womanist planning proposal, and it summarizes what I have learned (over the last twenty years) about the rebuilding of former black ghettos and predominantly black neighborhoods and communities in urban cities.
+This brief e-publication, which is only available in digital format, will soon be available to library patrons as well.
+In addition, it is a womanist planning proposal, and it summarizes what I have learned (over the last twenty years) about the rebuilding of former black ghettos and predominantly black neighborhoods and communities in urban cities.
 It is both, a proposal and a love letter, as I reflect on the motivations and business legacy of Ollie Gates in Kansas City, Missouri.

 It is also a book that I have dedicated to the memory of John Lee Johnson, who was a major catalytic force in redeveloping the North End of Champaign-Urbana, or an area where black residents of Champaign-Urbana were “allowed” to live.
 The North End is/was also spatially situated right across the street from the University of Illinois at Urbana-Champaign (UIUC).
 I had the privilege of following Mr. Johnson for about two years, when I was working on my master’s degree in urban and regional planning at UIUC.
 I learned so much from him, first-hand, about community and economic development.